Last updated: June 19, 2026

 |---|---|---|---|

-| SNAP | Food benefits for eligible households | WV SNAP or WV PATH | Amount depends on income, household, and deductions. |
+| SNAP | Food benefits for eligible households. | WV SNAP or WV PATH. | Amount depends on household, income, and expenses. |

-| WV WORKS | TANF cash help for eligible families | WV WORKS or county DoHS | It has work-focused rules and case requirements. |
+| WV WORKS | TANF cash help for eligible families. | WV WORKS or DoHS. | It has work-focused rules and case requirements. |

-| Medicaid / WVCHIP | Health coverage for eligible adults and children | WV PATH | Respond to document requests quickly. |
+| Medicaid / WVCHIP | Health coverage for eligible adults and children. | WV PATH or a local DoHS office. | Respond quickly to proof requests if safe. |

-| WIC | Food, nutrition help, breastfeeding help, referrals | WV WIC | For pregnant, postpartum, breastfeeding parents, infants, and children under 5 who meet rules. |
+| WIC | Food, nutrition help, breastfeeding help, and referrals. | WV WIC. | For pregnant, postpartum, breastfeeding parents, infants, and children under 5 who meet rules. |

-| Child care subsidy | Helps pay for licensed or certified child care | child care assistance | Usually tied to work, school, or approved activity. |
+| Child care subsidy | Helps pay for eligible child care. | child care help. | Often tied to work, school, training, or approved need. |

-| Victim compensation | Some crime-related costs not paid by other sources | victim compensation | It is reimbursement-focused and has deadlines. |
+| Victim compensation | Some crime-related costs not paid by other sources. | victim compensation. | Deadlines and documentation rules apply. |

 SNAP and food help

-If sexual assault, stalking, or trafficking is involved
+If sexual assault or stalking is involved

 Domestic violence can overlap with sexual assault, stalking, or trafficking.
 West Virginia’s sexual assault coalition is FRIS.
 A rape crisis advocate can explain medical exam options, counseling, reporting choices, and local support.
 You do not have to decide everything before asking what help exists.